devlikeapro/waha/README.md

 WhatsApp HTTP API that you can configure in a click!
 It's really Free! :)

+You can go through supported methods in Swagger here: https://allburov.github.io/whatsapp-http-api/

+The project is an HTTP wrapper around https://github.com/orkestral/venom, so we can also support these methods:

 |                                                            |     |
 | ---------------------------------------------------------- | --- |
 | Automatic QR Refresh                                       | ✔   |